WWE Raw: Production

 In September 2021, the ring-ropes changed color from red to white, which was also reflected on SmackDown.
 On November 22 of that year, an updated version of the 2019 logo was introduced, alongside new graphics.
 The theme song was changed to "Greatness" by Vo Williams, which remained its theme song until November 20, 2023, when it was changed to "Born to Be" by def rebel, the artist behind WWE's music input for its programming, which is performed by Supreme Madness.
 Bumper themes included "Survival", "Eye of an Warrior" and "Legacy".

 In February 2022, Raw and NXT temporarily moved to Syfy in the United States due to USA Network broadcasting coverage of the 2022 Winter Olympics.
 A similar arrangement occurred in August 2024 for the 2024 Summer Olympics.

-To differentiate the presentation from SmackDown, since January 6, 2025, Raw introduced a black mat featuring the logos of Netflix, Fortnite, Snickers, Cricket Wireless, Hulk Hogan's Real American Beer, and Riyadh Season.
-The Fortnite logo was removed the following week.
-It also introduced a new announce table featuring sets of a LED lights with the WWE logo on a centre, which is a major change to the announce table design since the first brand extension of 2002.
+When Raw moved to Netflix on January 6th, 2025, the ring mat became black while also filled with sponsorship logos around the mat.